bear24rw/EECE4029/hw3_pthreads/README.md

 In order to test the multitude of configurations that can be setup a series of unit tests were created.
 Each test sets up and runs a different stream configuration such as one producer to many consumers or many consumers to one producer.
-Having a series of tests that we could quickly build and verify against proved extreamly useful when trying to ensure that a fix for one situation didn't break another.
-The unit tests can be found in the `tests/` folder and can be build with `make tests`.
+Having a series of tests that could be quickly build and verify against proved extremely useful when trying to ensure that a fix for one situation didn't break another.
+The unit tests can be found in the `tests/` folder and can be built in batch with `make tests`.

 Timestamped Prints
 -------------------